Ekkehard-Schulze/indoor-climate-logger/README.md

 	to read the growing log file via USB.

     It is convenient to store the latter two CPython scripts on the microcontroller in order to have them accessible when needed.
-They can be accessed and executed from the PC/Linux-Raspberry Pi even when the controller is logging data in write mode.
+They can be executed from the PC/Linux-Raspberry Pi even when the controller is logging data in write mode.
 These scripts have been tested so far only under MS-Windows.

 For MS-Windows PCs, Linux PCs or Raspberry Pis running CPython